 Ahalanui Hot Pond at Pualaa County Park

-A geothermically heated hot pond in a larger county park, Ahalanui Hot Ponds are the perfect option for a relaxing family outing.
-Avoid peak hours and weekends, as the water can become dirty from being over crowded with swimmers.
+A geothermically heated hot pond in a larger county park, Ahalanui Hot Ponds were the perfect spot for a relaxing outing.
+Unfortunately, this hot pond was covered over during the 2018 Kilauea eruption and the area has not reopened at this time.